MichaelHatherly/Docile.jl/doc/objects/at-md-str.md

-String macro to specify a docstring as a markdown-formatted `MarkdownDocstring` object.
+String macro to specify a docstring as a markdown-formatted `Docs{:md}` object.
 This macro is useful when it is necessary to avoid Julia's string interpolation features, such as writing LaTeX equations.